-Throughout Northeast Ohio, one in six people is food insecure – meaning they may not know where their next meal will come from.
+In our service territory, one in five people is food insecure – meaning they may not know where their next meal will come from.
 The Greater Cleveland Food Bank seeks to bridge the meal gap, connecting individuals with the nutritious meals they need to succeed.

-The Greater Cleveland Food Bank is the largest hunger relief organization in Northeast Ohio having provided more than 57 million meals in 2018 to hungry people in Cuyahoga, Ashtabula, Geauga, Lake, Ashland and Richland counties.
+The Greater Cleveland Food Bank is the largest hunger relief organization in Northeast Ohio having served more than 404,000 people in Cuyahoga, Ashtabula, Geauga, Lake, Ashland and Richland counties in FY2020.

 We do this through both food distribution and SNAP outreach efforts.
-The Food Bank operates a community food distribution center, providing food and other critical grocery products annually to nearly 1,000 local food pantries, hot meal programs, shelters, mobile pantries, programs for the elderly and other nonprofit agencies.
+The Food Bank operates a community food distribution center, providing food and other critical grocery products annually to more than 1,000 local food pantries, hot meal programs, shelters, mobile pantries, programs for the elderly and other nonprofit agencies.

 We also prepare nutritious meals in our Food Bank Kitchen and take hundreds of calls a day in our help center, where we refer low income callers to local agencies and sign-up eligible Northeast Ohioans for the SNAP program and other benefits.

 For forty years, our goal has been to provide the highest quality, most nutritious food we possibly can to anyone who needs it.
 And we’ve delivered.
-Last year alone we supported almost 1,000 partner programs and over 300,000 people in our6-county service area who don’t always know where their next meal is coming from.
+Last year alone, we supported almost 1,000 partner programs and over 400,000 people in our 6-county service area who don’t always know where their next meal is coming from.